-- 1. Listen in order to understand and respond appropriately in a variety of situations for a variety of purposes; - 2.
-Use speaking skills and strategies appropriately to communicate with different audiences for a variety of purposes; - 3.
-Reflect on and identify their strengths as listeners and speakers, areas for improvement, and the strategies they found most helpful in oral communication situations.
+- 1. Listening to Understand: listen in order to understand and respond appropriately in a variety of situations for a variety of purposes; - 2.
+Speaking to Communicate: use speaking skills and strategies appropriately to communicate with different audiences for a variety of purposes; - 3.
+Reflecting on Skills and Strategies: reflect on and identify their strengths as listeners and speakers, areas for improvement, and the strategies they found most helpful in oral communication situations.